solidity-labs-io/forge-proposal-simulator/docs/overview/architecture/addresses.md

 ### Update addresses file

-The `updateJson` function updates the `Addresses.json` file with the newly added and changed addresses.
+The `updateJson` function updates the JSON files with the newly added and changed addresses.
+JSON files are updated corresponding to the network where new addresses are added or changed.
 This is helpful as a user doesn't need to update the file manually after the proposal run.

 ```solidity
 addresses.updateJson();